Income tax brackets unveiled

 Understanding federal income tax rates

 The federal income tax is a tax the federal government imposes on the income of US taxpayers.
-Taxes apply to all types of income, regardless of location, line of work, and more.
+Taxes apply to all types of income, regardless of location or line of work.

-Today, federal income taxes pay for much of the important expenditures necessary to keep the government and the country running.
+Today, federal income taxes pay for much of the expenditures utilized to run the government and the country.

 Most employed people have taxes withheld from paychecks by their employers.
 Additionally, taxpayers must file an income tax return for each tax year to report all their income to the government and ensure they’ve paid the correct amount in taxes.